Staff profile - Megan-Jane Johnstone

 Member, Australian Society of Authors

-Professor Johnstone's teaching interests are strongly aligned with her research interests and are primarily concerned with furthering understanding and promoting critical thinking on ethical issues in healthcare, patient safety, and cultural diversity in healthcare.
+Professor Johnstone's teaching interests are strongly aligned with her research interests and are primarily concerned with furthering understanding and promoting critical thinking on ethical issues in nursing, healthcare, patient safety, cultural diversity adn end-of-life decision-making.
 She has published, presented and taught widely on these issues as well as prepared instructional design learning packages for registered nurses, including:

 - Nursing and healthcare ethics